|

 3/4 stitch

 The last kind of fractional stitch in cross stitch is the 3/4 stitch.
-This is a combinations of a 1/4 stitch and a 1/2 stitch.
-The 1/4 stitch is usually worked first and then the half stitch is worked last.
+This is a combination of a 1/4 stitch and a 1/2 stitch.
+The 1/4 stitch is usually worked first, and then the half stitch is worked last.
 As you can see, this stitch only touches 3 points of the square.

 And those are all of the different ones!
-I hoped this quick tutorial on fractional stitches helped you!
-I find it easiest to think of them with the points of a square because I think they are easier to remember that way.
+I hope this quick tutorial on fractional stitches helped you!
+I find it easiest to think of them with the points of a square, as they are easier to remember that way.

-If you’re ready to learn more stitches, check out this tutorial on how to do a backstitch.
+If you’re ready to learn more stitches, I’d recommend venturing into the backstitch.

 Similar Posts